LinearControlSystems/.github/profile/README.md

 Assignments and projects will be major components of the final grade, emphasizing the importance of hands-on learning.

 ## Contributing
-If you encounter any issues with the materials or repositories, please open an issue on the repository’s issue tracker.
-Clearly describe the problem, and either the course TAs or community members will help you resolve it.
+If you’d like to contribute to repositories, Report bugs, or propose enhancements by opening an issue in the repository.
+Be clear and descriptive in your issue, providing relevant details and context.
+Others can then join the discussion, offer feedback, and collaborate with you.
+Consider creating a pull request if you’d like to contribute code or documentation.
+Please provide a clear description of your changes and why they’re valuable.

 ## Contact Information
 For any questions or assistance, please feel free to reach out: